Bangladesh–Israel relations: Cultural relations

-On 12 April 2025, around 100,000 protesters gathered in Dhaka to denounce Israel's actions in Gaza, waving Palestinian flags and condemning Israeli, American, and Indian leaders.
-The rally included symbolic acts such as carrying coffins and effigies, and was backed by the Bangladesh Nationalist Party and Islamist groups, reflecting enduring public and political support for Palestine.

 Trade

 Bangladesh maintains a ban on trade with Israel, even though both countries are members of the World Trade Organization.
 In 2014, it was found from the official statistics of the Bangladesh Export Promotion Bureau that Bangladesh had exported a small amount of merchandise goods worth about to Israel in the 2013–14 fiscal year.
 In recent years, however, it has been found that Bangladeshi products are exported to Israel through the United States, the European Union, or other third countries.

 Israel imported ready-made garments, apparel, and textile products from Bangladesh worth $333.74 million in the fiscal year 2022.
 Most imported Bangladeshi goods came via Turkey, Malaysia, the United Arab Emirates, and Singapore.

 Indian company Adani Group's planned take-over of the Port of Haifa would allow Muslim countries, including Bangladesh and Saudi Arabia, to ship products to and from Haifa port despite not having a direct diplomatic relationship.

 The economic potential of the two countries is immense, said Joseph Rozen, the former director for Asia and Euro-Asia affairs in the Israeli National Security Council.
 Israel needs goods and services that Bangladesh can offer directly, instead of obtaining the same Bangladeshi goods via Singapore and Turkey.